About Print Queues

 Example 2: Print when no login is required

-A printer for “quick printing” can be dedicated in your organization.
+A printer for “quick printing” can be dedicated to your organization.
 It is possible to propagate this printer’s direct queue to everyone.
-Users then can directly print to this printer, documents are released immediately, but still monitored and accounted.
+Users then can directly print to this printer, documents are released immediately, but still monitored and accounted for.
 The cost of printing can be decreased by advanced policies.

 Example 3: Print on printers without a MyQ Embedded Terminal